WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 This article is about all the parts of the process that I think are **most often overlooked** which you can learn and practice.
 To clarify with an example; I don't talk about coding interviews here, but that's because most people think about them already.
 I do talk about interview preparation at length because whilst people know about this, they seem not to do anything about it, and I have practical advice that would help.

-I've written it now because I know lots of folks are being forced to look for new roles unexpectedly due to COVID-19.
+I've written this now because I know lots of folks are being forced to look for new roles unexpectedly due to COVID-19.
 I can't offer anyone a job, but I might be able to help you do better in your search.

 Fair warning - this is a long article!
-I considered splitting it in to multiple smaller ones, but there's a kind of circular dependency between your research for an interview and the actual process of getting an interview; you can use some of your preparation to improve your CV, but you might not want to go quite so indepth before you're at interview stage, so I think it's better all together, and worth bearing that cycle in mind as you read.
+I considered splitting it in to multiple smaller ones, but there's a kind of circular dependency between your research for an interview and the actual process of getting an interview.
+You may find your research can improve your CV before applying, if you have the time for that.

 There are three sections; how to get an interview, how to research and prepare, and how to interview.
 The final section is the shortest because, like most things in life, good preparation will make the actual process much, much easier.

-The most common theme I've seen is that people are often very unprepared for an interview (perhaps because they're not sure what things they can prepare) so there's a lot of detail in that section, but let's start a few steps before even that.
-Your very first touchpoints with a business can strongly stack the odds for or against you, long before you've even arrived.
+The most common theme I've seen is that people are often surprisingly unprepared for an interview (perhaps because they're not sure what things they can do to prepare) so there's a lot of detail in that section, but let's start a few steps before even that.
+Your very first touchpoint with a business can strongly stack the odds for or against you, long before you've even arrived.

 ## 1: How to get an interview, and improve your chances while you do.